WebAssembly/wasi-config/README.md

 1. Configuring the runtime behavior of a component.
 Yes, that sounds generic, but applications do all sorts of crazy things with configuration values!
 Calling entirely different branches of code, setting upstream URLs or services, configuring the number of threads to use, etc.
+1. Configuring keys and secrets
-2. toggling on/off feature flags
+1. Toggling on/off feature flags
-3. A/B testing
+1. A/B testing

 and many more use cases.